The Electras (band): History

 Undaunted, Kendrick signed the Electras to his own record label named Scotty Records.
 Their follow-up, "This Week's Children", propelled to number 12 in Minneapolis in early 1966.
 It was the Electras' third single, "Dirty Old Man", that proved to be their biggest hit, as the band enjoyed 17 weeks with the record charting at number one regionally and selling 6,000 copies overall.
 Music historian Richie Unterberger prescribed that the group "sounded like a slightly rawer version of Paul Revere and the Raiders.
 That was never more true than on their regional hit 'Dirty Old Man', with its menacing unison fuzz guitar and organ lines".
+Danny Raustadt Eden Prairie MN and studio musician for Warren, played all guitars on Dirty Old Man and used his mid 60's Gibson ES-335TD and a Maestro Fuzz tone.
+Recording was at Dove studio in Burnsville MN.
 Though the single was on the verge of being picked up for national distribution, Bill Bulinski was drafted in July 1966 and sent to combat in Vietnam, while Novak joined the Navy.
-Bulinski was subsequently replaced by Ely native Harvey Korkk, and Omerza upheld the duty of arranging the Electras' concerts.
+Bulinski was subsequently replaced by Ely native Harvey Korkki, and Omerza upheld the duty of arranging the Electras' concerts.

 Despite losing a founding member, the group still remained a popular attraction as they expanded their touring across the Midwest.
 In the fall of 1966, Kendrick finally secured a distribution contract with Columbia Records to release "Dirty Old Man" with "This Week's Children" as its B-side.
 However, copies of the single, which were issued on the subsidiary Date Records, were recalled as it was discovered that the Electras' name was copyrighted by another group who released an album in 1961 that included future Massachusetts Senator and Secretary of State, John Kerry.
 Without the band's input, Kendrick changed their name to 'Twas Brillig, and rereleased "Dirty Old Man" in February 1967.
 Elfving was drafted for service in Vietnam soon after, which consequently resulted in the group losing advertising support from Columbia.
 The band recorded two more singles under the moniker, but could not replicate their past successes and disbanded.

 A confusion over the Electras' relations with fellow Minneapolis group the Litter has prompted record collectors to widely believe the two bands shared the same members.
 This was a result of Kendrick producing both groups, and the Electras' recording of the Litter's most accomplished song "Action Woman".
 The Electras' rendition included a baroque pop-influenced instrumental intro not present in the Litter's more reissued piece.
 In addition a compilation album, Rare Tracks, included the two groups together and mistakenly claimed in the sleeve notes that Warren "used the Litter musicians to record also some obscure singles under the name of 'Twas Brilling, Electras...Thus 'Dirty Old Man' or 'Soul Searchin' were played identically by Litter under several names of groups."
 However, other than for having the same producer and record label, the bands have no correlation between each other.